One in Five Danish Students Attends a Private School

 There are also concerns that the increasing popularity of private schools could lead to a decline in the quality of public school education.
 Talented teachers may prefer private schools, which offer better compensation, and as the number of public school students decreases, financial support from local governments may also be reduced, making it harder to operate public schools.

-The University of Southern Denmark, in an article titled "The Flight from Public Schools Creates Social Inequality," analyzed, "Parents from economically advantaged families will begin to leave public schools, and once they do, it becomes even harder to raise the academic level of the class.
-As the number of students decreases, school budgets also shrink."
-Jakob Boje, associate professor at the University of Southern Denmark, commented, "This is part of a neoliberal trend that effectively abandons the welfare state ideology, but it seems that public opinion generally supports this movement."
+The University of Southern Denmark, in an article titled "The Exodus from Public Schools Creates Social Inequality," analyzed, "Parents from economically advantaged families will begin to leave public schools, and once they leave, it becomes even harder to raise the academic level of the class.
+When the number of students decreases, the school budget also shrinks."
+Jakob Boje, associate professor at the University of Southern Denmark, stated, "This is part of a neoliberal trend that essentially abandons the welfare state ideology, but public opinion seems to support this movement as well."

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.